dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 ### 2.1 - Basic seconds capping example

 So the basic idea with this is to make a request animation frame powered main app loop like always, and do the usual bit where I have a secs value that is a delta amount of time that has passed sense the last frame update in seconds, only setting a cap for what the max of this value should be if any.
-One way would be to just us a ternary expression to set a cap for secs, so in the event that it goes over it will be set to that cap, else the value below it will be used.
+One way would be to just us a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to set a cap for secs, so in the event that it goes over it will be set to that cap, else the value below it will be used.

 ```html
 <html>